 In certain instances, Gordon-Conwell Theological Seminary may need to report an incident to law enforcement authorities.
 Such circumstances include any incidents that warrant the undertaking of additional safety and security measures for the protection of the victim and the campus community or other situations in which there is clear and imminent danger, and when a weapon may be involved.
-However, it is crucial in these circumstances to consult with Gordon College Police, Student Life Services, Dean of Students or Human Resources (for staff), since reporting may compromise the safety of the victim.
+However, it is crucial in these circumstances to consult with the Security Administrator and/or the Dean's office (for students) or Human Resources (for staff), since reporting may compromise the safety of the victim.
 Personal safety concerns are often very important for stalking victims.
 Crisis intervention and victim safety concerns will take precedence.